-In the filing with the Allegheny County Department of Court Records, attorney William Costopoulos alleges 12 errors on the part of Allegheny County Common Pleas Judge Jeffrey A. Manning.
+In the filing with the Allegheny County Department of Court Records, written in all capital letters, attorney William Costopoulos alleges 12 errors on the part of Allegheny County Common Pleas Judge Jeffrey A. Manning.

 Among the issues Mr. Costopoulos includes is one that he attempted to take before the appellate courts last year -- that Orie could not be retried after the trial in 2011 because the proceedings were barred based on double jeopardy.

 Judge Manning rejected the argument last year, and the state Supreme Court refused to hear the case.

 Orie's attorney also claims that Judge Manning erred by not removing the Allegheny County district attorney's office from trying the case because of either a conflict of interest or personal animus.

 Mr. Costopoulos has argued that the case against Orie was brought by District Attorney Stephen A. Zappala Jr. because of a political feud between their families.
 Judge Manning forbade the defense from raising the issue at trial.